A man fulfills his quest to visit all 419 US national parks in a single journey

 After 1,095 days and more than 75,000 miles on the road, Mikah Meyer is home, having fulfilled his dream of visiting all 419 US national parks in a single, grueling journey.

-Meyer, 33, set out three years ago on an ambitious road trip in honor of his late father, leaving behind his life in Washington DC and taking up residence in a cargo van.
+Meyer, 33, set out three years ago on an ambitious road trip in honor of his late father, leaving behind his life in Washington, D.C., and taking up residence in a cargo van.
 "Life is too short to delay your dreams," Meyer says.
-It's a mantra he repeated to himself as he ventured solo across the US.

-He claims to be the only person to have visited every US national park in a single journey.
+It's a mantra he repeated to himself as he ventured solo across the United States.
+He claims to be the only person to have traveled to every US national park in a single journey.

-Meyer was only 19 years old when his father, a Lutheran pastor, died of cancer.
+Meyer was only 19 when his father, a Lutheran pastor, died of cancer.
 Days after the funeral, Meyer says he went on his first independent road trip as a way to grieve.
 He and his father had bonded over their many road trips together, Meyer says.

 Van life on a budget